baden03/annual-archive/readme.txt

 == Changelog ==

+= 1.4.7 =
+* added backup shortcode ‘arcpromat’ incase of shortcode conflict with ‘archives’
+* fully tested with WordPres 4.5

 = 1.4.6 =
 * corrected spelling errors
-* fully tested with WordPress 4.4.0
+* fully tested with WordPress 4.4
 * notice: price increase for 2016 for archive-pro-magic

 = 1.4.5 =